Operations management: History

 In the Middle Ages, kings and queens ruled over large areas of land.
 Loyal noblemen maintained large sections of the monarch's territory.
 This hierarchical organization in which people were divided into classes based on social position and wealth became known as the feudal system.
 In the feudal system, vassals and serfs produced for themselves and people of higher classes by using the ruler's land and resources.
 Although a large part of labor was employed in agriculture, artisans contributed to economic output and formed guilds.
 The guild system, operating mainly between 1100 and 1500, consisted of two types: merchant guilds, who bought and sold goods, and craft guilds, which made goods.
 Although guilds were regulated as to the quality of work performed, the resulting system was rather rigid, shoemakers, for example, were prohibited from tanning hides.

 Services were also performed in the Middle Ages by servants.
-They provided service to the nobility in the form of cooking, cleaning and providing entertainment.
+They provided service to the nobility in the form of cooking, cleaning, and providing entertainment.
 Court jesters were considered service providers.
 The medieval army could also be considered a service since they defended the nobility.

 The Industrial Revolution was facilitated by two elements: interchangeability of parts and division of labor.
 Division of labor has been a feature from the beginning of civilization, the extent to which the division is carried out varied considerably depending on period and location.
 Compared to the Middle Ages, the Renaissance and the Age of Discovery were characterized by a greater specialization in labor, which was a characteristic of the growing cities and trade networks of Europe.
-An important leap in manufacturing efficiency came in the late eighteenth century as Eli Whitney popularized the concept of interchangeability of parts when he manufactured 10,000 muskets.
+An important leap in manufacturing efficiency came in the late eighteenth century as Eli Whitney popularized the concept of interchangeability of parts While manufacturing 10,000 muskets.
 Up to this point in the history of manufacturing, each product (e.g. each musket) was considered a special order, meaning that parts of a given musket were fitted only for that particular musket and could not be used in other muskets.
 Interchangeability of parts allowed the mass production of parts independent of the final products in which they would be used.
-An entire new market to fill the need for the sale and manufacturing of muskets began at this time.
+An entire new market to meet the need for the sale and manufacturing of muskets began at this time.